ArmandeCMCC/mexico/README.md

 ## 4. Understanding the Evaluation Metrics

-For a non-ML audience, here is what each metric tells us:
+here is what each metric tells us:

 ### Discrimination metrics: can the model tell outages apart from non-outages?